ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 <img src={src} alt={alt} />
 ```

-You can use a shorthand attribute if the attribute name and value are the same:
+If the attribute name and value are the same, you can use a shorthand attribute:

 ```svelte:App.svelte
 <img {src} {alt} />